-If you are a startup, a small business owner, or a budding entrepreneur, perhaps you’ve heard this very common, but sound advice: a good financial information leads to good business.
-That is 100% true and effective.
-However, even the most ardent and devoted business owner, find it daunting to spend hours dealing with the company’s financial information.
+If you’re a startup, small business owner, or a budding entrepreneur, perhaps you’ve heard this very common, but sound advice: good financial information leads to good business.
+And it is 100% true and effective.
+However, even the most ardent and devoted business owners, find it daunting to spend hours dealing with their company’s financial information.

 So, how can you implement this goal for your business without boring yourself with numbers?

-We know how, but first, you need to know the importance of having a better understanding of your business’ financial information.
+To answer this question, you first need to know the importance of having a better understanding of your business’ financial information.

-Now that we discussed the importance of good financial information for your business, let us give you these handy-dandy tips on how you can deal with it without getting bored with numbers.
+Now that we’ve discussed the importance of good financial information for your business, let us give you these handy-dandy tips on how you can deal with it without getting bored with numbers.

-- Create an understandable financial data.
-This goes out for small businesses and startups that don’t have experienced accounting departments.
-Going back to basic recording and filing of financial documents will pave the way on having an understandable financial data— even if it means keeping a meticulously handwritten ledger.
+This goes out for all small businesses and startups that don’t have experienced accounting departments.
+Going back to basic recording and filing of financial documents will pave the way on having understandable financial data— even if it means keeping a meticulously handwritten ledger.

 Focus on having a good financial information if you want to have a good business.
 Never ignore your business’ finances, it is a vital part of owning a successful business.